Experience the Extraordinary Bounty of Mount Fuji with a Guided Tour Featuring Wine, Sake, and Craft Beer

 A Private Guided Tour Around Mount Fuji with a Uniquely Local, Personal Touch

-Along with stunning views of the mountain from varied vantage points at different times of day, the tour includes several opportunities to taste Yamanashi sake, beer, and wine and learn about their production.
+Along with stunning views of the mountain from varied vantage points at different times of day, the tour includes the opportunity to taste your choice of Yamanashi sake, wine, or craft beer in conjunction with a visit to a local producer to learn how that beverage is made.
 A visit to the area’s most sacred shrine will introduce you to traditions and beliefs about Mount Fuji, while a walk through the Sea of Trees and lava caves of Aokigahara Forest will help you appreciate the many ways that nature and geography contribute to the incredible vitality of this land.

 Visit Kitaguchi Hongu Fuji Sengen Shrine, Spiritual Gateway to Mount Fuji